 - Black – Black blemishes on face occur due to hyperpigmentation leading to a particular area of the skin to appear darker than the rest.
 These appear as dark blemishes on face and may be surrounded by red or black raised dots.
 Three types of black blemishes include – lentigines, melasma and post-inflammatory hyperpigmentation.

 - White – White blemishes appear as white spots spread across your cheeks or larger part of the face due to fungal infection or other reasons.
 Whiteheads are common types of white blemishes.

-The advanced treatment options and remedies can help us achieve blemish-free face in no time.
+The removal options and remedies can help us achieve blemish-free face.
 It is important to visit your dermatologist to find out the right treatment option for you.
-Let us discuss the best remedies for blemishes on face recommended by the dermatologists –

 The dermatologists also suggest using creams containing benzoyl peroxide and salicylic acid to remove the blemishes.
 Various products containing salicylic acid as an active ingredient are easily available in the market and can be used every day to prevent blemishes.
 The topical creams and gels work by reducing the inflammation and killing the bacteria present inside the pore to help fade away the blemish.